 For a great many years Japan was the heartland of the gaming industry.
 And at the heart of that heartland?
 Nintendo.
 Third party developers used to have to travel to Japan and make a case for their game.
 It would then be entirely up to Nintendo whether they would release your game.
 Back then it was known as the Official Nintendo Seal of Quality.

 Now this was fine when there’s no serious competition.
 But slowly, over the next 20 or so years, western developers would become more confident, more technological able and generally much better at making games.
 But Nintendo’s inflexibility remained.

 This is a problem that has been festering over the past few decades, but Nintendo’s refusal to reach out to western developers to create first party games meant that these developers (and then consumers) eventually moved away to other, more accepting console makers.
-Let’s have a look at some console sale figures.
+Just have a look at some console sales figures.